 Moisturizing and nourishing skincare

-If you have crepey skin on your arms or legs, what really helps most is workout.
-Have a look at people with pronounced muscles, for instance body builders.
+If you have crepey skin on your arms or legs, what really helps most is a workout.
+Have a look at people with pronounced muscles, for instance, bodybuilders.
 They don’t have any crepey skin on their bodies because the muscles hold the skin tight on top of them so it can’t crease.
 So if you want to get rid of crepey skin on your thighs, squats are a great exercise for that.

 Collagen consumption does not only affect your facial skin; if you consume collagen supplements, you will see improved skin on all of your body.
-In addition, your hair, nails and bones will thank you for that as well.
+Besides, your hair, nails, and bones will thank you for that as well.